 The Court will also be permitted to make a protection order in favour of the victim where there is a charge of stalking, regardless of whether the person is convicted or whether the prosecution ends in another way.

-The Bill also increases the maximum penalty for the offence of contravening a protection order to 3 years imprisonment.
+The Act also increases the maximum penalty for the offence of contravening a protection order to 3 years imprisonment.
 It will also be an aggravating factor to the offence, with a maximum penalty of 5 years imprisonment for the offence of contravening a protection order if the person has been convicted of a domestic violence offence in the 5 years before contravention of the order.

 Definition of Domestic Violence broadened